Updated: Mar 11

 When I asked about sourcing, I discovered that Orange Fuzz is made from cannabis grown in Humboldt County, California.
 As Champagne (the province in northeast France) is to champagne (the delicious beverage), Humboldt County is to cannabis.
 In fact, like champagne, it may soon have its own “appellation of origin.”
 Humboldt County: Brand Pillar #1.

-Craft Shatter What all this adds up to is a product created in small batches from cannabis grown sustainably in Humboldt County by an independent artisan who prizes quality above all – in other words, “craft” shatter, an offshoot of “craft cannabis,” a movement that’s sweeping the nation just as craft beer has.
-The name Orange Fuzz, meanwhile, is a reference to a part of the female cannabis plant’s anatomy, which ties into the idea of a women-owned brand.
-A women-owned shatter brand is a rarity in the cannabis marketplace, yet women are increasingly consumers of shatter and other “dabbable” cannabis extracts.
-Women-owned: Brand Pillar #4.
-Once I determined that Orange Fuzz is a craft shatter product, I understood that we needed to target the craft-shatter consumer – motivated by quality, better educated than the average cannabis consumer, with more disposable income, more likely to be concerned with issues of sustainability, and more and more female.
+Craft Shatter What all this adds up to is a product created in small batches from cannabis grown sustainably in Humboldt County by an independent artisan who prizes quality above all -- in other words, “craft” shatter, an offshoot of “craft cannabis,” a movement that’s sweeping the nation just as craft beer has.
+The name Orange Fuzz, meanwhile, is a reference to a part of the female cannabis plant’s anatomy, which ties into the idea of a woman-owned brand.
+A woman-owned shatter brand is a rarity in the cannabis marketplace, yet women are increasingly consumers of shatter and other “dabbable” cannabis extracts.
+Woman-owned: Brand Pillar #4.
+Once I determined that Orange Fuzz is a craft-shatter product, I understood that we needed to target the craft-shatter consumer -- motivated by quality, better educated than the average cannabis consumer, with more disposable income, more likely to be concerned with issues of sustainability, and more and more female.
 From this insight came the following: